About Loddon Homes

 He has worked in local government housing provision as well as private sales and lettings and has recently worked on regulatory requirements of a Housing Association, so has a strategic understanding of the sector overall.
 He is also a qualified chartered surveyor and member of both RICS and CIH.

-Bill sits on the Loddon Homes Board as Managing Director (MD).
-Bill was appointed as MD in May 2015 following over 25 years’ experience in Housing.
-Bill is responsible for leading WHL and LHL into profitability in order to create a revenue stream for the Council as well as generating a Business Plan and recruiting a team to support these two organisations.
+Nigel sits on the Loddon Homes Board as Managing Director (MD).
+Nigel was appointed as MD in October 2019 following over 30 years’ experience in Housing.
+Nigel is responsible for leading LHL into profitability in order to create a revenue stream for the Council as well as generating a Business Plan and recruiting a team to support these two organisations.

 Lee Newton NED